Mark Your Calendar for these January Events in the High Country

 Browse an array of goods from local growers and producers at the Boone Winter Farmers Market.
-The first of 2020, this weekly market takes place at the Watauga County Agricultural Conference Center.
+This weekly market takes place every Saturday until March at the Watauga County Agricultural Conference Center.
 Find fresh, seasonal vegetables, locally raised meats, eggs, honey, homemade jams and jellies, baked goods, candles, art and more.

 Winterduck Derby, Jan.
 26th.
 Mystery Hill is ready to get the kids excited about their Duck Derby this year, and are ready to hand out a grand prize for the winner of the Derby.
 Chill at the Hill Winterduck Derby takes place on Jan 26th at 1pm-3pm.

 Winterhawk Tournament, Jan.
 27th.
 The Winterhawk Tournament is an annual event where the best axe throwers complete to win the Winterhawks Trophy, one of two magical axes that are rumored to give good fortune to those who wield them.
 A Chill at the Hill ticket will gain entry into the Winterhawk Tournament.
 Mystery Hill will score your throws throughout the event at Tomahawk Hill and the winners will be announced on Friday and Saturday evenings.
 Chill at the Hill: Winterhawk Tournament takes place on Jan.
 27th at 12pm-5pm.